skynettoday/skynet-today/content/editorials/_posts/2019-07-16-evaluating-national-ai-strategies.md

 shifting existing industry forces in tech towards AI.
 Further, intentional lack of regulation on data use allows apps like WeChat, China’s “everything” app used for everything from texting to payments, [to collect far more data on consumers and citizens than apps from many other countries are able to](https://www.theepochtimes.com/wechat-confirms-it-gives-just-about-all-private-user-data-to-the-chinese-regime_2296960.html) -- any and all of this information is then shared with the government in Beijing.
-There has been a recent push towards consumer data protection, but the massive amount of data and increased surveillance have already done their job in helping provide plenty of data for
+There has been a recent push towards consumer data protection, but the massive amount of data and increased surveillance [have already done their job](https://slate.com/technology/2019/02/china-consumer-data-protection-privacy-surveillance.html) in helping provide plenty of data for
-AI to be integrated into daily consumer life (https://slate.com/technology/2019/02/china-consumer-data-protection-privacy-surveillance.html).
+AI to be integrated into daily consumer life .
 Further, even a data protection regime in China will not “undermine the government’s ability to maintain control” even in its quest to gain consumer trust (Slate).
 This government-supported push towards AI R&D, coupled with China’s lack of data regulations and unique startup culture that cares less for Intellectual Property, has allowed it to make great strides in finding ways to apply AI to daily